Enterprise AI | | 21 min read

 3. Speed and Throughput ROI

-Speed ROI measures how AI improves cycle time and capacity.
-Faster work can create business value when it accelerates onboarding, sales response, contract review, procurement intake, incident response, or month-end reporting.
+AI created speed can matter when it accelerates onboarding, sales response, contract review, procurement intake, incident response, claim handling, report production, or month end close.

 4. Quality and Risk Reduction ROI